maxxiimo/the-front-end-manifesto/information-architecting.md

 One very important thing to practice when designing interfaces is do nothing in isolation, and consider everything you think as intuitive to be wrong! (until proven otherwise) Iterating is key.
 Get feedback from your end users and refine.
 If you can't get to them, then ask your neighbor, a friend, or try something like:

+1. [Concept Feedback][]
     > Get Website Feedback and Increase Conversion Rates
     > Expert analysis, detailed recommendations and solutions you can implement today.
-\- [Concept Feedback][]

-<p></p>
+2. [IntuitHQ][]
     > Get useful, actionable results, improve usability in no time, and create a site your users will love.
-\- [IntuitHQ][]

-<p></p>
+3. [Loop11][]
     > Loop11 is a remote usability testing tool that enables you to test the user-experience of any website and identify navigational and usability issues.
 Get the hard facts about your website quickly and cost effectively!
-\- [Loop11][]

-<p></p>
+4. [Silverback][]

->Guerrilla usability testing software for designers and developers
+    > Guerrilla usability testing software for designers and developers
-\- [Silverback][]

-<p></p>
+5. [UserTesting.com][]
     > Usability Testing Has Never Been Easier
     > The fastest, cheapest way to find out why users leave your website.
-\- [UserTesting.com][]

-<p></p>

-Steve Krug wrote a second book on usability testing, and gives a basic demo of it on YouTube:
+6. Steve Krug wrote a second book on usability testing, and gives a basic demo of it on YouTube:

     - [Rocket Surgery Made Easy by Steve Krug: Usability Demo][Rocket Surgery]

 ### What We've Done